 If you do decide to take on the financial burden of paying off your relative’s debts, keep in mind that it will cost you far more than just the money involved: your credit report will reflect the past delinquencies and liens for seven years.
 This will definitely impact your own ability to access credit at reasonable rates, open new utility accounts and even, in some circumstances, hinder your ability to get hired for certain positions, and get (or keep) security clearances.

 If you think you might have been a victim of identity theft, by a member of your family or anyone else, it’s important to monitor your credit for anything out of the ordinary: primarily accounts and delinquencies you don’t recognize.
-You can get a copy of each of your three major credit reports for free once a year at AnnualCreditReport.com, and you can use a free tool like Credit.com’s Credit Report Card, which provides users with an overview of their credit standing using letter grades, along with free credit scores that are updated monthly.
+You can get a copy of each of your three major credit reports for free once a year at AnnualCreditReport.com, and you can use a free tool like Credit.com’s Credit Report Card, which provides users with an overview of their credit standing using letter grades, along with free credit scores that are updated every 14 days.
 Detecting the problem is the first and most important step.

 It can be hard to accept that the people you’re supposed to be closest to — your family — can be the ones behind the devastation that identity theft wreaks on your life.
 But, with the increasing likelihood that all of us will suffer a data breach, which makes us more vulnerable to identity theft, it’s important to be vigilant with our accounts, our credit reports and our personally identifying information.
 If you catch even a family member early enough in an identity theft attempt, the worst case scenario might not ever have to come to pass.